Bayuda volcanic field

 Bayuda volcanic field (also spelled Bayiuda) is a volcanic field in Sudan, within the Bayuda Desert.
 It covers a surface of about 11 × 48 km and consists of a number of cinder cones as well as some maars and explosion craters.
-These vents have erupted 'A'ā lava flows.
+These vents have erupted 'a'ā lava flows.

 The field rises above a Precambrian-Paleozoic basement that may be a domal uplift.
 There is little known about the occurrence of volcanic eruptions, but the last eruption has been dated to 1,102 ± 48 years before present.

 Geography and geomorphology

 The volcanic field is located in the Bayuda Desert within the great bend of the Nile, 300 km north of Khartoum.
 It lies 80 km away from Merowe; there are wells at Abu Khorit and Sani north of the volcanic field.
 The field was discovered by aerial photography in 1920.
 Numerous Middle Stone Age and Paleolithic archeological sites are found in the field.

-Bayuda is an elongated volcanic field with fresh volcanic features extending over an area of 11 × 48 km in northwesterly direction.
+Bayuda is an elongated volcanic field with fresh volcanic features extending over an area of 11 × 48 km in a northwesterly direction.
 Within this area, a number of volcanic vents within a narrow space have formed a continuous volcanic surface.
 Some individual lava fields cover over 20 km2 of surface, but surfaces of about 10 km2 are more typical.
 There are usually only a few flows per vent, although they often have lobate structures.
 The surface of the lava flows has varying textures and often contains hills or ridges, generally corresponding to aa lava.
 Some flows reach lengths of 10 km and thicknesses of 30 m.
 The flows are often covered by ridges and hillocks.

 Cinder cones make up the bulk of the field, of which there are about one hundred.
-Usually the cones reach heights of over 400 m and are formed by volcanic ash, lapilli, lava bombs and scoria.
+Usually the cones reach heights of over 400 m and are formed by volcanic ash, lapilli, lava bombs, and scoria.
 Many of these aside from pyroclastics also erupted lava flows which then broke the crater rims.
-Explosion craters and sporadic maars are also found, they are surrounded by tephra deposits which form low rims of pyroclastic material and which also cover neighbouring volcanoes.
+Explosion craters and sporadic maars are also found, they are surrounded by tephra deposits which form low rims of pyroclastic material and which also cover neighboring volcanoes.
 Individual vents form two separate alignments.

-Hosh ed Salam ("dark enclosure") crater is 500 m deep and 1300 m wide, other craters are Jebel Hebeish and El Muweilih which have formed shallow rises above the surrounding terrain and have cut into the basement rocks.
+Hosh ed Salam ("dark enclosure") crater is 500 m deep and 1300 m wide; other craters are Jebel Hebeish and El Muweilih, which have formed shallow rises above the surrounding terrain and have cut into the basement rocks.
 El Muweilih contains a salt lake after which it is named and which was used as a source of salt, while Jebel El Abour contains a secondary cone.
 The Sergein hills and Jebel Azrub are composite volcanoes.
-Angalafib, Goan and Jebel El Abour are also quite high.
+Angalafib, Goan, and Jebel El Abour are also quite high.

 Pumice blocks from the field were found in Wadi Abu Dom, and scoria downstream in the Nile.
 Tephra identified in deposits on Mograt Island in the Nile most likely comes from this volcanic field.
 The volcanic field is a potential site for geothermal power development, with temperatures underground of about 200 C.